qMBQx8GH/ModsInstaller_doc/README.md

 </target_File>
 ```
 If there is a string "../unbound/mods/Roslich_loading_screen.xml" found no action will take place.
 Otherwise just before `<xmlfile>../unbound/mods/Roslich_loading_screen.xml</xmlfile>` there will be `<insert>` content added: `<xmlfile>../unbound/mods/Roslich_loading_screen.xml</xmlfile>` and `<swffile>../unbound/flash/Roslich_loading_screen.swf</swffile>`
-If there is no substring "Roslich_icons.xml" then insert will be to the beginning of the `<mods>` element.
+If there is no sub string "Roslich_icons.xml" then insert will be to the beginning of the `<mods>` element.

 ### 4.2.3 Action `<replace>`
 ```xml